NonlinearMusings/SQLMI/queryTuningGuidance.md

 determining them.
 The DMV [sys.dm_db_wait_stats](https://docs.microsoft.com/en-us/sql/relational-databases/system-dynamic-management-views/sys-dm-db-wait-stats-azure-sql-database?view=azuresqldb-current)
-“returns information about all the waits encountered by threads that executed during operation”, meaning it’s a real time looks the database.
+“returns information about all the waits encountered by threads that executed during operation”, meaning it’s a real time look the database.
 Paul Randal’s excellent [SQL Server Wait Statistics (or please tell me where it hurts…)](https://www.sqlskills.com/blogs/paul/wait-statistics-or-please-tell-me-where-it-hurts/) will return a listing of wait types being experienced by SQL Server, in